family-fantasy-football/family-fantasy-football.github.io/_pages/about.md

   echarts: true
 ---

 ## Welcome to the site for the Family Fantasy Footbal League!
 We are currently in the 2024-25 season.
-This site t is clearly still under development
+This site is clearly still under development

 <div style="margin-bottom: 30px;">